Skip to content

 • Only stores file content data and its compression method, does not store actual file metadata

-• Stored independently as files, located in the blobs folder under the storage_root path
+• A direct blob is stored independently as a file in the blobs folder under storage_root

 • One blob can be referenced by multiple file objects.
 When the reference count drops to 0, PrimeBackup will delete this blob